 Our neurology department provides rehabilitation and care to children with neurological conditions, as well as general medical patients up to the age of 18 years old.
-Neurology comes from the Greek word ‘nerve’ and includes any condition s affecting the nervous system, including craniofacial, strokes, epilepsy, tumours, head and spinal injuries.
+Neurology comes from the Greek word ‘nerve’ and includes any conditions affecting the nervous system, including craniofacial, strokes, epilepsy, tumours, and head and spinal injuries.

 Approximately 800 new patients are treated for neurological conditions at the hospital every year.
 We also host around 70 outreach clinics at 14 centres across the region.

 We provide specialist assessment and treatment of acute and rapidly evolving neurological disorders in children including epilepsy, movement disorders, acquired brain injury, stroke, rare neuro-genetic disorders, neuromuscular disorders, headaches, neuro-inflammatory disorders, demyelinating disorders, acute neurological disorders and excessive daytime sleepiness.

 - Complex epilepsy services including epilepsy surgery, video EEG telemetry, ketogenic diet and vagal nerve stimulator